-Investment in pedestrian facilities fell in 2012, but has recovered in calendar year 2013 where it is currently 57 percent higher than the total invested in the system in 2012.
-This increase demonstrates the department's renewed commitment to improving pedestrian facilities in the state.
+Investment in pedestrian facilities fell in 2012, but has recovered in the first half of 2013 where it is 40 percent higher than the total invested in the system in 2012.
+This increase clearly demonstrates the department's renewed commitment to improving pedestrian facilities in the state.